lyfar/awa-docs/docs/product-templates/feature-template.md

 1. Capture the feature row in Lark first.
 Lark remains the source of truth for versioning, capability assignment, status, and scheduling.
 2. Copy one row from the Lark table (the export is tab-separated).
 Do not edit the order of columns.
 3. Paste the row and the prompt below into the AI agent.
-The agent must output a complete markdown file that respects our existing metadata conventions—*never delete or rename existing fields, only enrich them where missing*.
+The agent must output a complete markdown file that respects our existing metadata conventions. *Never delete or rename existing fields; only enrich them when something is missing.*
 4. Review the generated file, adjust wording if needed, then add it to the docs repository under `docs/features/`.

 Once the file is in this knowledge base, the feature becomes the narrative companion to the Lark entry.